Kealerator/TDND/README.md

 ## Known Issues

-The project is in the early stages, and input validation is not implemented.
+The project is in the early stages, and input validation is in development.
 Users are advised to input valid values to avoid unexpected behavior.

 ## How to Contribute